johnperry-math/AoC2023/README.md

 much like [Day 5](#day-5-if-you-give-a-seed-a-fertilizer).

 ## Day 20: Pulse Propagation
-:radio_button:
+<span style="font-size: 8ex;">:radio_button:</span>

 You need to start a sand machine.
-As usual, the elves have a Rube-Goldbergesque contraption to activate it, made up of modules which broadcast low and high pulses to each other.
+As usual, the elves have a Rube-Goldberg-esque contraption to activate it, made up of modules which broadcast low and high pulses to each other.

 1. Find the product of the numbers of low and high pulses